elixirschool/elixirschool/es/lessons/libraries/guardian.md

 Cuando se utiliza el inicio de sesión de API, es ligeramente diferente porque no hay sesión y debe devolver el token sin procesar al cliente.
 Para iniciar sesión en la API, es probable que use el encabezado `Authorization` para proporcionar el token a su aplicación.
-For API login you'll likely use the `Authorization` header to provide the token to your application.
 Este método es útil cuando no tiene intención de usar una sesión.
-This method is useful when you do not intend on using a session.

 ```elixir
 def create(conn, params) do